Tropical Storm Alex to stir rough seas along East Coast on path toward Bermuda

 Alex formed amid a cluster of disturbed weather that AccuWeather's expert team of meteorologists have been tracking since early last week.
 The disturbance moved inland as a tropical rainstorm in Florida on Saturday, giving the Sunshine State its first encounter with tropical weather and creating flooding chaos in Miami.

-In its 8 a.m. advisorary, the National Hurricane Center said Alex was about 635 miles west-southwest of Bermuda, and was traveling northeast at 22 mph with maximum sustained winds of 50 mph.
+In its 11 p.m.
+Sunday update, the National Hurricane Center said Alex was about 245 miles west of Bermuda, and was traveling east-northeast at 28 mph with maximum sustained winds of 70 mph.

 A tropical storm warning was in effect for Bermuda.